De Aparici, Ricardo (Manuel) (b. 1940), governor of Jujuy (1987-90).

 De Martino, Francesco (b.
 May 31, 1907, Naples - d.
 Nov.
 18, 2002, Naples), Italian politician.
 He took part in the anti-Fascist resistance in World War II.
 After the war he joined the reconstituted Socialist Party and was elected to parliament in 1948.
 He soon won the confidence of party leader Pietro Nenni, to whom he became vice secretary in 1958.
 When, in 1963, Nenni became deputy prime minister in the first centre-left government of Aldo Moro, De Martino took over as party secretary.
 He tried unsuccessfully to stop a split by hard-line leftists opposed to the Socialists' entry into a coalition government with the Christian Democrats.
 In 1966-69, the Socialists temporarily united with the Social Democrats; De Martino and Mario Tanassi became joint secretaries.
 He was deputy prime minister in 1968-69 and 1970-72.
 For the latter period he ceded the party leadership to Giacomo Mancini.
 In 1976 he was replaced as leader by Bettino Craxi following the party's poor showing in national elections.
 In April 1977 his son Guido was kidnapped and then released after 10 days.
 Shaken by the abduction, De Martino retired from active politics.
 Under Craxi, the Socialist Party became embroiled in the Clean Hands corruption scandal which shook Italian politics in the early 1990s.
 Craxi, disgraced, went into exile, and the Socialists, like several other parties tainted by scandal, collapsed.
 De Martino was given the honour of being named senator-for-life in 1991, at which point he joined the post-communist Democrats of the Left, whom he considered "the true heirs to socialist values."

 De Mita, (Luigi) Ciriaco (b.
 Feb.
-2, 1928, Nusco, in the Neapolitan hinterland), prime minister of Italy (1988-89).
-A Christian Democrat (CD) party councillor from 1956, he became MP in 1963, and held ministerial office from 1973 to 1979 (minister for industry, minister for foreign trade, minister for the Mezzogiorno).
+2, 1928, Nusco, in the Neapolitan hinterland, Italy), prime minister of Italy (1988-89).
+A Christian Democrat (DC) party councillor from 1956, he became MP in 1963, and served as minister of industry, commerce, and arts and crafts (1973-74), foreign trade (1974-76), and for the Mezzogiorno (1976, 1978-79).
 He became party chairman in 1982 and was reelected in 1986 with the backing of 60% of the party conference.
-When he took over the party leadership, it seemed as if the CD political amalgamation was coming unstuck after 33 years in power.
-Candidates chosen by De Mita as possible prime ministers had failed to persuade the other parties to join the CD in another coalition, and Pres.
+When he took over the party leadership, it seemed as if the DC political amalgamation was coming unstuck after 33 years in power.
+Candidates chosen by De Mita as possible prime ministers had failed to persuade the other parties to join the DC in another coalition, and Pres.
 Alessandro Pertini asked the Republican leader, Giovanni Spadolini, to try his luck.
-The result was that in June 1981 the CD party for the first time joined a coalition that was not headed by one of its own men.
+The result was that in June 1981 the DC party for the first time joined a coalition that was not headed by one of its own men.
 After 17 months Spadolini was replaced by Amintore Fanfani, a Christian Democrat, but 8 months later another "outsider," Socialist leader Bettino Craxi, representing a party one-third the size of De Mita's, was chosen as prime minister.
 Craxi held onto the post for nearly four years.
 Those years allowed Craxi to enhance his personal power and that of his party; to De Mita's regret.
 Even following the 1987 elections, De Mita eschewed the premiership for eight months while his protégé, Giovanni Goria, was prime minister.
 In April 1988 De Mita was finally sworn in as prime minister.
 His refusal to give up chairmanship of the party at the same time caused irritation among those wanting to step into his shoes.

 de Quay, Jan Eduard (b.
 Aug.
 26, 1901, 's-Hertogenbosch, Noord-Brabant, Netherlands - d.
 July 4, 1985, Beers, Noord-Brabant), prime minister of the Netherlands (1959-63).
 He began his political career during World War II when in 1940, under the German occupation, he helped form the Netherlands Union.
 The main objective of this short-lived movement was to prevent the formation of a Dutch National Socialist government, even if some cooperation with the occupying power was needed to achieve that end.
 However, the movement was banned by the Germans in 1941, and de Quay was imprisoned during 1942-43.
 In 1945 he became minister of war in the postwar interim government and then queen's commissioner (governor) of Noord-Brabant (1946-59).
 As prime minister following the 1959 election, he presided over a coalition of his own Catholic People's Party with Liberals, Anti-Revolutionaries, and Christian-Historicals, with the Socialists in opposition.
 It was a period that was marked by conflict with Indonesia over the future of Netherlands New Guinea and that ended with the territory's incorporation into Indonesia as Irian Barat (now Irian Jaya).
 De Quay withdrew from politics in 1969.